KarelZe/edu/maschinelles-lernen/01_self_test.md

   * Largest Eigenvalues give the values of the largest variance
 * _Can you describe applications of PCA?🧠_
   * Find a natural coordinate system for the data
-  * Tranform into a lower-dimensional representation
+  * Transform into a lower-dimensional representation
   * Common pre-processing technique
 * Why should each dimension have a unit variance / be normalized?
   * Doing a PCA is a variance maximizing exercise.
 Therefore, if features have a different variance, features with the greatest variance will be loaded the most.
 To give the features the greatest weight, that explain most of the variance, data should be normalized first.